nikki93/flo/readme.md

 ### Look up tagged items

-Looking up items belonging to a tag then becomes fast.
 The tag is not printed in the listing.

     $ flo .w
        2    tomorrow 15:00  meeting